dfsp-spirit/fsbrain/README.md

 [Installation](#installation) | [Documentation](#documentation) | [Unit tests](#unit-tests-and-continuous-integration) | [License](#license) | [Citation](#citation) | [Visualization examples](#visualization-examples) | [Contributing](#contributing)

+## About

+The *fsbrain* R package provides a well-tested and consistent interface to neuroimaging data in [R](https://www.r-project.org/).
+It supports reading, writing, and visualizing various kinds of raw data and statistical results on brain surfaces and volumes.
+While the package provides a very convenient interface for working with data arranged in the standard [FreeSurfer](http://freesurfer.net/) directory structure (SUBJECTS_DIR), *fsbrain* is not limited to this layout or FreeSurfer file formats.
+You can load brain meshes, volumes, and data from a range of other neuroimaging software packages and visualize them.
+You could actually use the package to visualize (vertex-wise data on) arbitrary tri-meshes.
+The plots produced by *fsbrain* can be integrated into R notebooks or written to high-quality image files, ready for publication.
+The renderer used by *fsbrain* is [rgl](https://CRAN.R-project.org/package=rgl).

 ## Installation

 ### Recommended: install the stable fsbrain version from CRAN